 6. Contact all financial institutions the decedent had accounts with

 - Other financial institution

-That the decedent has accounts with and alert them as soon as possible so no one can make unauthorized transfers of withdrawals.
+That the decedent has accounts with and alerts them as soon as possible so no one can make unauthorized transfers of withdrawals.

-7. Contact every creditors listed in the credit report
+7. Contact every creditor listed in the credit report

 Call and notify them of your loved one’s death.
 The creditors will then close the accounts and start necessary steps if the estate owes them money.